Table of Contents

 Offshore companies place a framework of the Scrum and Agile approaches and set the necessary priorities to meet the organizational business goals.
 This significantly reduces the Time-to-market and ensures timely delivery to the end users.

-In-House vs Outsourcing: What should you Choose?
+In-House vs Outsourcing: What Should You Choose?

 Hiring an In-house team might seem easy at first glance, but it has some real challenges.
 For example, recruiting the right candidate and investing in training and development can be daunting and costly at every stage.